vunnati/Smart-City/README.md

 # Smart City Application

 ## Overview
-The Smart City Application is a full-stack application built with Java and Spring Boot that connects a frontend user interface with backend REST APIs, database services, and external APIs.
-The system incorporates secure user authentication, data persistence, and third-party integrations such as Mapbox and NREL to provide smart city and sustainability-related services.
+The Smart City Application is a full-stack web application built with Java and Spring Boot that connects a frontend user interface with backend REST APIs, database services, and external APIs.
+The system incorporates secure user authentication, data persistence, and third-party integrations such as Mapbox and NREL APIs to provide smart city and sustainability-related services.

 ## Technologies
 - Java